Badgr Spaces: What is it? Why use it?

-Once the Space is created users can then create Objectives.
+Once the space is created users can then create Objectives.
 In Badgr Spaces there are two main kinds of Objectives: Manual Objectives and Badge Objectives.

 A manual Objective tracks learner progress on an Objective completed outside of Badgr.
 Issuers can manually mark learners as having completed an Objective to award them a badge.
-An Issuer may also require the submission and review of evidence before manually awarding the badge.
+An Issuer may also require the submission and review of the evidence before manually awarding the badge.

 A Badge Objective tracks learner acquisition of a Badge as an Objective.
-With this Objective, Badgr will look at a subscribed users Badgr Backpack to see if they have earned a specific badge.
+With this Objective, Badgr will look at a subscribed user's Badgr Backpack to see if they have earned a specific badge.
 If the subscriber has earned the badge the Objective will be automatically marked as complete.
 Issuers may track badges that their Issuer or Organization award outside of this Space.

 Creating an Objective